rogerbarrow/Prometheus-Grafana/README.md

 ![image](https://github.com/user-attachments/assets/69bcd56b-1a47-4bad-8738-f5914f9cae21)

 In today’s rapidly advancing world of cloud-native technologies, Kubernetes has become the go-to platform for orchestrating containerized applications.
 To maintain the reliability and performance of these applications and their supporting infrastructure, robust monitoring is essential.
 Prometheus and Grafana are two widely-used tools that make this possible.
 In this guide, we’ll demonstrate how to set up Prometheus and Grafana on a Kubernetes cluster using Helm, a powerful package manager for Kubernetes applications.

+ Why Choose Prometheus and Grafana?

+Prometheus is a powerful open-source toolkit for monitoring and alerting, designed to collect and store time-series data from your applications and infrastructure.
+Known for its reliability, scalability, and simplicity, Prometheus is a go-to solution for modern monitoring needs.
+Complementing this, Grafana is a widely-used open-source platform for observability and data visualization.
+It allows you to create dynamic, customizable dashboards to visualize metrics collected by Prometheus and other data sources, making it easier to monitor and analyze system performance.

+1. Ensures System Reliability
+Monitoring tracks key metrics like uptime, ensuring services are available.
+Example: If a service uptime drops below 99.9% (target is 99.99%), monitoring tools like Nagios or CloudWatch can alert you immediately.
+2. Optimizes Performance
+By analyzing metrics like response time, you can identify performance bottlenecks.
+Example: If API latency increases from 200ms to 1s, a spike in requests or inefficient queries might be the cause, prompting action.
+3. Enhances Security
+Continuous monitoring flags anomalies, such as unusual login attempts or spikes in traffic.
+Example: If failed login attempts rise from 5/hour to 500/hour, monitoring tools like Splunk or Datadog can alert your security team to investigate.
+4. Supports Proactive Scaling
+Tracking metrics like CPU usage helps predict resource needs and trigger scaling.
+Example: If CPU usage consistently exceeds 80% during peak hours, auto-scaling can add instances before service degrades.
+5. Improves Troubleshooting
+Detailed logs and historical metrics aid in root cause analysis.
+Example: If an application crash coincides with memory usage spiking from 2GB to 8GB, logs can pinpoint which process caused the issue.
+By focusing on these, monitoring ensures systems remain reliable, secure, and performant while providing actionable insights to maintain and improve operations.

 Pre-Requisite
 Kubernetes Cluster (can be minikube)
 Helm